chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 1.md

 While each of these has its own upsides and downsides, I believe `<template>` is far and away the best choice, because of its wins for teaching and understanding, scaling, and testing.
 In this series, I will do my best to present an even-handed analysis that shows how and why I came to that conclusion over the last few years of thinking about it.

 In this first post, I will introduce each of the options and give a high-level overview of what I take the tradeoffs in the design space to be.
-In the following posts, I will cover **Teaching and Understanding**, **Scaling**, and **Testing**.
+In the following posts, I will cover **Teaching and Understanding**, **Tooling**, and **Testing**.
 In a final post, I will summarize the tradeoffs once more.

 <section class="note" aria-label="note">